cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 -->

-I'm intrigued by how seamlessly we extract a common semantic content from observations in vastly different representational forms (such as languages, images, gestures or sounds, and infinitely many forms within each modality), and conversely, how a semantic content can be expressed in various representational forms without losing its (overall) meaning
+More specifically, I'm intrigued by how seamlessly we extract a common semantic content from observations in vastly different representational forms (such as languages, images, gestures or sounds, and infinitely many forms within each modality), and reversely, how a semantic content can be expressed in various forms without losing its (overall) meaning
 <label for="sn-note" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-note" class="margin-toggle"/>
 <span class="sidenote">
 Hmm.. coarse-graining?</span>.

-My exploration starts with an hypothesis that a phenomena in reality, from which our observations stem from, contains __semantic potentials __("potential" as in Potential Energy in Physics, or going back farther up the stream, as in Aristotle's ["Potentiality and actuality"](https://en.wikipedia.org/wiki/Potentiality_and_actuality)
+My exploration starts with an hypothesis that a phenomena in reality, from which our observations stem from, contains __semantic potentials__("potential" as in _potential energy_ in Physics, or going further up the stream, as in Aristotle's ["Potentiality and actuality"](https://en.wikipedia.org/wiki/Potentiality_and_actuality)
 <label for="sn-note" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-note" class="margin-toggle"/>
 <span class="sidenote">
-This idea influenced  Gottfried Wilhelm Leibniz to develop the science of "dynamics".
-Learning about this influence helped me understand what Leibniz was struggling to hit the chord, and gave me a new perspective on the idea of 'power' and 'action', i.e. Aristotle's "potential:actuality" vs. Leibniz's "power:action"</span>.)
+This idea influenced Leibniz to develop the science of "dynamics".
+Learning about such influence brings light into what Leibniz was struggling to hit the chord with ideas like 'power' and 'action'.
+Contemplate: Aristotle's "potential:actuality" vs. Leibniz's "power:action"</span>.)

 I wonder,